Each IFA member is a member of an IFA branch. Each IFA branch elects up to four delegates to represent the branch on the relevant County Executive.

-The job of the County Executives is to canvass the views of members and Branches on policy and other issues, and to represent those views within the Association, through the various National Committees and at the Executive Council.
-The County representatives at national level also have the important task of reporting back to their counties on IFA activities, national policy decisions and other developments.
+The job of the County Executive is to canvass the views of members and branches on policy and other issues, and to represent those views within the Association, through the various National Committees and at National Council.
+County representatives at national level also have the important task of reporting back to their counties on IFA activities, national policy decisions and other developments.

-National Council is comprised of: President 6 other National Officers 29 County Chairmen plus 2 additional representatives from Kerry and Galway (the only counties with more than twice the average county membership) 12 National Committee Chairmen plus 1 additional Livestock representative Macra na Feirme President General Secretary.
-The National Pigs and Poultry Committees have shared representation on the Executive Council, while the Horticulture/ Potato Committees also share a seat.
+National Council is comprised of: the President 6 other National Officers 29 County Chairmen plus 2 additional representatives from Kerry and Galway (the only counties with more than twice the average county membership) 16 National Committee Chairmen plus 1 additional Livestock representative Macra na Feirme President and the IFA Director General.
 The Editor of the Irish Farmers Journal and the President of ICOS are non-voting observer members.